 Ultimately, process improvement is an ongoing effort that involves continuous evaluation and refinement of business processes to achieve optimal results.

-As a new business owner, it’s important to look at all of the processes going on but don’t make too much change too quickly.
+As a new business owner, looking at all the processes is important, but don't make too much change too quickly.

-The business was profitable and successful to begin with – that’s the reason it was purchased.
+The business was profitable and successful to begin with – that's why it was purchased.

-“There may just be some places that will need some immediate help and that's what you're trying to pick off early,” says Brian.
+“There may just be some places that will need immediate help, and that's what you're trying to pick off early,” says Brian.

-If you’re a new business owner looking for help in how to complete a successful process improvement, consider getting in touch with Acquira’s experts and enrolling in our ACE Framework.
+If you're a new business owner looking for help completing a successful process improvement, consider contacting Acquira's experts and enrolling in our ACE Framework.
 Our change management system will provide the tools to bring an owner-run operation to a management-led company in less than a year.

-If you're just beginning your acquisition journey, then Acquira's Accelerator Program will help you acquire a business quickly and efficiently.
+Acquira's Accelerator Program will help you acquire a business quickly and efficiently if you're just beginning your acquisition journey.
 Our data shows that if you signed up to work with Acquira today:

-- Within five months, you'd have an LOI issued and be actively visiting a business with an integrator.
+• Within five months, you'd have an LOI issued and actively visit a business with an integrator.

-- Within nine months, you'd be the owner of a $1MM/year cash-flowing business.
+• Within nine months, you'd own a $1MM/year cash-flowing business.

 To learn more about the Accelerator and how Acquira can help you acquire a business, schedule a call with us through the form below.